 Daisy Szabo, Global Vice President of Human Resources, joined AGC Biologics in April 2017, and is responsible for strategic business alignment, process improvement for restructuring and growth, talent acquisition, change management, and operational excellence.
 Daisy brings more than 18 years of strategic experience, across industries including financial services, high-tech, and power generation, in environments ranging from startups to Fortune 100 companies, across Asia and the Americas.
 Daisy takes a cross-cultural approach to cultivating a workforce, having owned her own company in the apparel industry import distribution.

 Daisy is dedicated to community service.
 She sits on the board of the STEM program for University of Washington Bothell, and is a board member for Open Doors USA.
 Daisy earned a Diplôme d' Études Collegiales from Marianopolis College (CEGEP) in Montreal, a Bachelor’s of Commerce from McGill University, and a Master of Business Administration from Azusa Pacific University.
 She completed the Executive Education program at University of Washington's Foster School of Business.

 Paul is involved in our community and industry.
-He is the life sciences sector representative on the Business & Philanthropy Leadership Committee for Career Connect Washington.
-He earned a Ph.D. in Chemistry from Texas A&M University and a Bachelor of Science in Applied Chemistry from Harvey Mudd College.
+He is the life sciences sector representative on the Business & Philanthropy Leadership Committee for the governor’s Career Connect Washington initiative.
+He earned a Ph.D. in chemistry from Texas A&M University and a Bachelor of Science in applied chemistry from Harvey Mudd College.